bhupen277/Ansible.main/README.md

 1)

-cLI (It's high priority because it overwrite the all variable value that we wrote in playback)
+CLI (It's high priority because it overwrite the all variable value that we wrote in playback)

 Eg: ansible-playbook prompt-variable.yml-e URL = Jarvis.Com [Variable Name = Variable value]